-3 Increasing urbanization leads to an increasing scarcity of labor in rural areas and might, through induced innovation, force the adoption of new, less labor-intensive technologies.
+4 Increasing urbanization leads to an increasing scarcity of labor in rural areas and might, through induced innovation, force the adoption of new, less labor-intensive technologies.

-4 For a more detailed discussion, see Reardon and Timmer (2007).
+5 For a more detailed discussion, see Reardon and Timmer (2007).

-First, significant research has examined the effects of these changes on farm income.
-Higher standards of branding companies might lead to higher technical requirements, which in turn translate into physical investments, human capital investments, more coordination costs, and practice changes at the farm level (Reardon et al., 1999).
-Minot and Roy (2007) argue that the effects on smallholders in particular depend on five factors, including the relative costs of production, the relative costs of marketing, the agrarian structure, the nature of consumer demand, and the nature of marketing institutions.
+effects on smallholders in particular depend on five factors, including the relative costs of production, the relative costs of marketing, the agrarian structure, the nature of consumer demand, and the nature of marketing institutions.
 This theoretical differential effect is reflected in the empirical research on the impact of changes in the supply chain (for a detailed overview, see Reardon et al., 2009).